utxostack/ckb-bitcoin-spv-contracts/contracts/ckb-bitcoin-spv-type-lock/README.md

   in the sequence after the `tip_client_id` of the info cell holds the oldest data.
 This sequence arrangement of cells forms a ring where after the last cell (`ID = n-1`), it wraps around back to the first cell (`ID = 0`).

-  Once the Bitcoin SPV instance is updated, the new data will be put into the client cell that currently has the oldest data.
+  When the Bitcoin SPV instance is updated, the new data will be put into the client cell that currently has the oldest data.
 Also, the `tip_client_id` in the SPV info cell will be replaced by the `ID` of the SPV client cell that just received the new data.
 This SPV info cell now becomes the new "latest data" holder.